reflectometry/igor.py/README.rst

 Change History
 --------------

+0.9.1 2015-09-11

+* pypi forced a revision upgrade to update the readme; it won't even allow the old 0.9 version to be restored on the site!

 0.9  2011-10-14  Merlijn van Deen

 * access to data object using f.name in addition to f['name'] and f[i]